Dynatrace OpenKit API methods

 The maximum duration of a user action in custom apps is 10 minutes.
 When a user action takes longer than this, such an action is discarded and not reported to Dynatrace.

 There's no limit on the number of child actions attached to a custom action.
 However, note that you can have only one level of child actions—you can't create a child action for another child action (child actions can't have their own child actions).
-For an overview of a user action structure, see the illustration on the Real User Monitoring page.
+Also, refer to User session structure for individual user.

 Child actions are not displayed on the user session details page, but you can view them on the waterfall analysis page for a custom action to which these child actions are attached.